No evidence of election fraud by man found passed out with 300 recall ballots: police - NewsBreak

 Since finding the man with the ballots, investigators have for months gone through electronic and physical evidence in an attempt to figure out what he intended to do with the ballots.

-“After reviewing all of that evidence, investigators have not uncovered any evidence indicating Mena intended to engage in any type of election fraud,” Torrance police officials said in a news release.Mom’s live TikTok report of son’s temper tantrum goes viral
+“After reviewing all of that evidence, investigators have not uncovered any evidence indicating Mena intended to engage in any type of election fraud,” Torrance police officials said in a news release.Biden makes remarks on spread of the omicron variant

 They did, however, find evidence that Mena was involved in schemes to commit bank fraud and identity theft, police added.